Upload new images. The image library for this site will open in a new window.

-The University of Delaware Associate in Arts Program (AAP) is a two-year degree program that offers UD courses, taught exclusively by UD faculty, in small classes at the UD Downtown Center in Wilmington and on Delaware Tech campuses throughout the state.
+The University of Delaware Associate in Arts Program (AAP) is a two-year degree program that offers UD courses, taught exclusively by UD faculty, in small classes at the Community Education Building in Wilmington and on Delaware Tech campuses throughout the state.

 The Delaware SEED Scholarship covers AAP tuition for eligible full-time Delaware residents.
 For other students, tuition is substantially lower — approximately one-third the cost of tuition at UD's main campus in Newark.

 With campuses in Wilmington, Dover and Georgetown, the AAP allows Delaware students to stay close to home while completing the core courses required of all UD undergrads.
 After earning their Associate in Arts degree, most students then choose to transition to UD's Newark campus to pursue their four-year bachelor's degree.

 Move this whole section up, swapping places with the section above it.

 AA-ETE grad Sylena Miller, now a first-grade teacher at Campus Community School in Dover, Del., pictured at the 2019 Commencement Ceremony in Newark.

 On our Georgetown and Wilmington campuses, we offer the Elementary Teacher Education (ETE) associate's degree program, which allows students to complete the Bachelor of Science in Education (BS.Ed.) degree in four years.
 AA-ETE students begin their education courses and field experiences in their first semester, enabling them to apply what they learn from their coursework and to develop their skills with children immediately.

 Nursing student Shalon Ferguson in biology lab with Dr. Tom Giardina.
 Shalon graduated from the nursing education program in 2020.